maxlever/quiz/README.md

 ## tech stack

-I built a React app in Typescript, using the create-react-app tool and jest for testing.
+I built a React app in Typescript, using the [create-react-app](https://facebook.github.io/create-react-app/docs/adding-typescript) tool and Jest for testing.
 The quiz is displayed based on pre-generated static JSON files which are produced by getting content from a headless CMS ([Takeshape](https://takeshape.io/)).
 The site was deployed on [Netlify](https://netlify.com)'s CDN, such that any update to github or the CMS will trigger a new build.
 This app is serverless, following [JAMstack](https://jamstack.org) architecture.

 ## design